Helping your training through COVID-19

 The strength and conditioning workouts in our training plans are designed so that they can be done at home, check the PDFs below for full instructions (including videos).
 Usually these are only available as part of our premium training plans.

-Our plans have two/three scheduled swim workouts each week.
+Our plans have two or three scheduled swim workouts each week.
 You can replace these with a strength, run or bike (if possible).
 Aim to select the discipline and purpose that will give you the most gain.
 This will depend on your current fitness and ability.
 You can duplicate a speed or endurance workout from the previous weeks training.

 - Take your swim sabbatical as an opportunity to build overall strength as well as focus on swim specific exercises and core strength: check out our full Swim Strength exercise guide with videos.

-- For more dryland exercises, you can also check these videos from Global Triathlon Network:
+- For more dryland exercises, you can also check these videos from Global Triathlon Network; Strength Workouts and Dryland Band and Swim Cord Workouts.

-- Strengthen your bike by adding on power-specific speed workouts.
+- Strengthen your bike by adding power-specific speed workouts.

 - Improve your running endurance by adding an easy/steady run each week.